cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/05_transition_effect/index.md

 ![Figure 5.16: A sample gradient texture](./images/assets/radial.png)

-Theoretically, it is possible to derive mathematical expressions that would result in those exact grayscale gradient images, but given that we have the images all ready, we could just change the transition shader to _read_ from the texture given the pixel's coordinate.
+Theoretically, it is possible to derive mathematical expressions that would result in those exact grayscale gradient images, but given that we have the images already, we could just change the transition shader to _read_ from the texture given the pixel's coordinate.

 Download those files and add them to your MonoGame content.